chcly/MockVM/README.md

 # ToyVM

-Is what the name sugguests.
+Is what the name suggests.